How to create a privacy policy and terms & conditions for a website

 • Clear instructions on how to unsubscribe from a newsletter and have your data removed from the website.

-Terms & Conditions:
+Terms and Conditions:

-• How users should behave while using you website (no insults, no swearing, no religious or political content, etc.);
+• How users should behave while using you website (no insults, no swearing, no religious or political content, etc.)

 • What happens if a user breaks the rules (their account may be suspended, etc.)

-• Terms of payment, delivery, and refund (if you’re selling products or services on Shopify or other similar platforms).
+• Terms of payment, delivery, and refund (if you’re selling products or services on Shopify or similar platforms).

-Useful tips:
+Useful Tips:

 • Place your blocks of information in the website footer so that users can easily access them on any page.